goncalomb/scale2pos/README.md

 - Yellow LED, resistor (1k);
 - Generic push buttons, wires, etc.;

+> You may have noticed in the images that I've connected the 3V buzzer to 5V!
+Oops, that was not intentional.
+5V is the operating voltage limit (according to the datasheet).
+I should have used a 5V buzzer, but I didn't want to redo the wiring.
+If it fails (I don't think it will), I'll fix it. &mdash;goncalomb

 ## Software (MicroPython)

-The code is managed and installed using the custom `mpy-ctrl.sh` script.
+The code is shared between the "client" and "server", it is managed and installed using the custom `mpy-ctrl.sh` script.
 The variant is selected when pushing the code:

 ```bash
 # setup environment and download dependencies